sudachen/uccm/docs/index.md

 uccm -y --edit
 ```

 It downloads all required SDK files, gcc compiler and code editor.
-Finally, it creates a project and opens main.c in code editor.
+Finally, it creates a project and opens main.c in the code editor.

 ![create new project](assets/create_project.png)

-Since this quick start uses pca10028 board based on BLE powered uC nRF51422, uccm by default configures firmware as used softdevice.
-Softdevice is the special firmware operating with radio channel and allowing to communicate via Bluetooth Low Energy.
-To write sofdevice on the flash, do the next command
+Since this quick start uses pca10028 board based on BLE powered uC nRF51422, uccm by default configures the firmware as used softdevice.
+Softdevice is a special firmware operating with radio channel and allowing communications via Bluetooth Low Energy.
+To write a sofdevice on the flash, run the next command
 ```
 uccm --program-softdevice
 ```